Skip to content

 Notes

-Both methods preserve your users, folders, groups and other configuration data.
+All the migration methods preserve your users, folders, groups and the other data managed by the data provider.

 • If you are using the local filesystem as a storage backend, you must manually copy the user files to the new installation, ensuring they are placed in the same paths and have the correct ownership and permissions.